bad-ants-fleet/drawdsd/README.md

  - support Bezier curves for loops (as alternative to rectangles).
  - support specification of pair-angles and loop-lengths in kernel string.
  - provide interface for pair-lengths and loop-angles.
+ - provide additional high-level input from PIL file only.
- - provide interfaces as shown in README
+ - provide examples for all interfaces as shown in README.

 # Have fun!